Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Gregory Beyrer about 5 years ago
+Gregory Beyrer over 5 years ago

 I support trails not trains for our backyards.
 I am a resident of South Land Park and am excited about enjoying the simple and quiet dignity of going for a bicycle ride with my family along the trail.
 I would not enjoy the soot, noise, or violation of my family's privacy that trains bring.
 As you can see from the attached photo, engineers, conductors, and passengers on trains will have a much better view of our backyards than that pedestrians and cyclists.